 Stéphane Gagnon was born in Joliette in 1965.

-In 2001, after a break of five years, where he took the opportunity to recharge his batteries and find his own way, his approach and the vision of his art were upset by his transition from acrylic to oil.
-Seduced by impressionist gestures, he developed a more personal style.
-Since then, its creation has continued to evolve.
-Today he is considered one of the most talented so-called “traditional” painters in Quebec.
+In 2001, after he took a five-year hiatus to seek new inspiration and find his own path, his vision and approach to his art were radically altered by the transition from acrylics to oil paint.
+Seduced by gestural impressionism, he developed a more personal style.
+Since then, his creativity has continued to evolve.
+Today, he is considered one of Quebec’s most talented “traditional” painters.

-Devoting his rigor and his craft to paying homage to the impressionism of the early twentieth century, Stéphane Gagnon attaches great importance to atmospheres.
-As a result, his landscapes are often pretexts for light studies.
-For this great lover of nature, this path imposed itself to bear witness to the beauty of a body of water or a wooded area, his favorite subjects.
+Dedicating his discipline and craft to paying homage to the impressionism of the early 20th century, Stéphane Gagnon places great emphasis on atmosphere.
+Thus, his landscapes often provide a pretext for studies of light.
+For this great lover of nature, this approach came of its own volition in testimony to the beauty of a body of water or woodland, his preferred subjects.

-In his compositions, he favors balance and simplicity, even a certain stripping, inviting the eye and the imagination to wander in places as if out of time.
-With his harmonious touch, he simply wants to create a moment of serenity, of tranquility.
+His compositions favour balance and simplicity, even a certain spareness, that invite the eye and the imagination to wander through places that seem timeless.
+With a harmonious touch, he seeks only to create a moment of serenity and peacefulness.

-"My approach does nothing but do justice to Mother Nature: sometimes calm and peaceful, sometimes hectic, under her great white coat or in the heart of summer, all excuses are good to transpose a particular light to each subject and at the same time to be honest with myself while seeking my own inner enlightenment.”
+"My approach simply does justice to Mother Nature: calm and peaceful one moment, troubled the next, under a soft white blanket or in the lushness of summer.
+Any excuse is an opportunity to shine a special light on each subject and, at the same time, be honest with myself while seeking my own internal light.”

-For Stéphane Gagnon, painting is a sacred gesture that implies a certain contemplation so that the best of the soul of the subjects interpreted emanates.
+For Stéphane Gagnon, painting is a sacred act that involves a certain measure of gathering to draw out the best in the soul of the subjects he portrays.

-Stéphane Gagnon has been represented by the Au P'tit Bonheur Art Gallery since 2008.
+Stéphane Gagnon is represented by the Au P'tit Bonheur Art Gallery since 2008.